SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 ADC Channels | 12
 PWM Channels | 4
 Interfaces | 2x UART, USI, slave I2C
-Clock options | Internal 1/8mhz, external crystal or clock up to 12mhz
+Clock options | Internal 1/8MHz, external crystal or clock* up to 12MHz, overclocking to 16MHz.

+* Manual steps required.
+See notes in README under "Using external CLOCK (not crystal).

 ### Warning: Pin 14 (PB3) does not work as an input unless watchdog timer is running
 This is a design flaw in the chip, as noted in the datasheet errata.